Many Social Security Disability applicants in the New Orleans area and beyond are confused when they receive a partially favorable decision.

 Moving the onset date can severely affect your back pay and your future monthly benefits.
 You lose out on the back pay for the months between your alleged onset date and the ALJ’s revised onset date.
 This could amount to a large sum of money.

-Additionally, if your onset is moved to a date beyond your date last insured, you may miss out on disability benefits altogether and be forced to accept only supplemental security benefits.
+Additionally, if your onset is moved to a date later than your date last insured, you may miss out on disability benefits altogether and be forced to accept only supplemental security (SSI) benefits.
 The revised onset date may also reduce your monthly benefit.

 Can I Appeal a Partially Favorable Social Security Disability Decision by an ALJ?